abby-chung/tv-tracker/README.md

 # WatchReel

 A personal TV & movie tracker — inspired by TV Time.
-Track what you're watching, mark episodes and movies as watched, browse what's popular, and see your all-time watch stats.
+Track what you're watching, mark episodes and movies as watched, browse what's popular, organize titles into custom lists, and see your all-time watch stats.

 Built with **Next.js**, **Supabase** (database + login), and **TMDB** (show/movie data).
 Deploys to **Vercel** for free.

 ---

-## What's in this app (v1)
+## What's in this app

-- **Shows** — your TV watchlist, poster grid, filter by watching/watchlist/watched
+- **Shows** — your TV watchlist, poster grid with filters (Watching / Watchlist / Watched), season-by-season episode tracking, and a "mark whole season watched" shortcut
-- **Movies** — watchlist, watched, and upcoming releases
+- **Movies** — watchlist, watched, and upcoming releases, with a single tap to log watch time
-- **Discover** — search TMDB and browse what's trending; tap a poster to add it to your library
+- **Discover** — search TMDB and browse what's trending this week; tap a poster to add it straight to your library
+- **Lists** — create custom named lists (e.g. "Watch with Sarah"), search and add titles to them, and delete lists you no longer need
+- **Favorites** — heart any show or movie to pin it to a dedicated Favorites row on your profile
-- **Profile** — your total watch-time "clock," episodes/movies watched, per-category breakdown
+- **Profile** — your total watch-time "clock," episodes/movies watched, and quick access to everything above
+- **Stats** — a dedicated breakdown page (`/profile/stats`) showing time spent per category and your top genres, shows vs. movies
 - **Login** — simple, passwordless email sign-in (a magic link, no passwords to remember)

-No social features in this version (comments, friends, reactions) — it's a solo tracker by design.
+No social features (comments, friends, reactions) — it's a solo tracker by design.

 ---